Retirement: Now you get to do all the fun stuff!

 Speaking of which …

 You just knew we’d bring that up, didn’t you?
 But volunteering isn’t limited to stuff like ushering at a concert or handing out cups of water at a local fun run.
-Not that there’s anything wrong with those things, but why not match volunteer opportunities to your skillset and/or passion?
+Not that there’s anything wrong with those things, but why not match volunteer opportunities to your skill set and/or passion?

 For example, if you were a teacher for 30 years, then you might offer 10 hours a week to local schools.
-Career accountants and CPAs could join the local Volunteer Income Tax Assistance program each year.
+Retired accountants and CPAs could join the local Volunteer Income Tax Assistance program each year.

 A recently retired firefighter could become part of fire safety and disaster preparedness programs run by the American Red Cross.
 A former landscape architect could serve on their city’s design committee.